What is thought leadership?

 Looking for inspiration?
 Look no further than the brands below that have mastered the art of thought leadership:

-- Beauty brand Dove created campaigns that provide content on beauty equality and initiated a conversation around widening the view of beauty.
+Beauty brand Dove created campaigns that provide content on beauty equality and initiate a conversation around widening the view of beauty.

-- Video marketing software, Wistia, provides content geared toward their readers’ challenges, in an easy-to-navigate format that allows you to find what you need, quickly.
+Video marketing software Wistia provides content geared toward their readers’ challenges in an easy-to-navigate format that lets you quickly find what you need.

-- Serial entrepreneur Gary Vaynerchuk churns out an impressive amount of content on a daily basis.
+Serial entrepreneur Gary Vaynerchuk churns out an impressive amount of content daily.
 Everything from living life without regrets to business development topics.